 The AccreSys Accreditation Board is composed of representatives of high profile Business schools that are stakeholders in the quality improvement of management education.

-She is a member of the Executive Senate of the University of Pretoria, a director of GIBS, former President of South African Business Schools Association (SABSA), a member of the CEEMAN board and a member of the EYQ Fellows Program.
+Former Dean of the University of Pretoria’s Gordon Institute of Business Science (GIBS), she is also a member of the Executive Senate of the University of Pretoria, former President of South African Business Schools Association (SABSA), a member of the CEEMAN board and a member of the EYQ Fellows Program.

 Nicola holds a B Com (Hons), MBA from the University of the Witwatersrand, and a DBA from the University of Pretoria.